alansilvafn/formula1/README.md

 # Formula 1 - ReactJS Exercise

-A example site made with objective of practice ReactJS skills
+A fictive project made with the objective of training my ReactJS skills.

 https://alanvieirads.github.io/formula1/